thorchain/docs/how-it-works/incentive-pendulum.md

 ## Balancing System States

-THORChain can be in 1 of 5 main states—
+THORChain can be in 1 of 5 main states:

 - Unsafe
 - Under-Bonded